ilkkamtk/hybridisovellukset/Week3/forms.md

    ```
 10. Add `handleInputChange` and `doLogin` to the `<form>` and `<input>` components.
 Which one goes where?
 11. Test the form.
 Check the console.
 What is happening?
-12. In APiHooks.ts create a new hook `useAuthentication`.
+12. In apiHooks.ts create a new hook `useAuthentication`.
 Create `postLogin` function to `useAuthentication`:
      ```typescript
      const postLogin = async (inputs) => {
        const fetchOptions = {